Can Back Pain Cause Nausea?

 Even less commonly thought of, who even thinks of the gallbladder, in general, most of the time?
 It’s an oft-forgotten organ, only really ever thought of when it starts producing gallstones.
 However, it can also contribute to back pain in numerous ways.

 One of these ways is through biliary colic.
-Not to be confused with the colic associated with infants, biliary colic is caused by an obstruction in the gallbladder.
+Biliary colic is caused by an obstruction in the gallbladder, not to be confused with the colic associated with infants.
 This obstruction can cause episodes of moderate-severe abdominal pain that can often radiate to the back, giving the impression that one has caused the other.
 Anything that temporarily stops the biliary ducts, particularly the cystic duct, might cause biliary colic.
 Gallstones are the most common cause of these obstructions, however.
 In most cases, it will require surgery to correct.
 Though, the symptoms can also be managed without surgical intervention.

 Any other condition that prevents the production of bile can also cause similar symptoms.
 It’s always recommended to visit a professional if you suspect anything wrong with your gallbladder, as many conditions that involve it can quickly turn serious.